3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval: Our Approach

 where $m$ is the number of views extracted from the candidate 3D shape $M$. $S_G(G_Q,G_M)$ is computed by Eq.\ref{gemotrys}.
 For $S_P(P_Q,P_M)$, we applied a computational approach similar to shape retrieval. $\beta^*$, $\gamma^*$, and $\lambda^*$ are the weights of these three similarity measures in Eq. \ref{queryimage}, which are also used to balance the contributions of different entities in the final similarity measure.

-Based on this similarity measure between $Q$, $I$ and $M$, we can handle the shape retrieval problem and cross-modal 3D shape retrieval without massive training and parameter debugging issues.
-We only focus on how to enlarge the size of the geometric words in the 3D shape knowledge graph.
+So far, we are able to handle the 3D shape retrieval and cross-domain 3D shape retrieval without massive training and parameter debugging issues.
+We only focus on how to enlarge the size of the geometric words in the proposed knowledge graph.